Cognitive Behavioral Therapy (CBT)

 If you or someone you care about is facing drug and alcohol dependence, it’s important to remember that there are ways to help.

 Cognitive behavioral therapy (CBT) has proven to be a successful approach in treating addiction and mental health disorders long-term.
-CBT can assist individuals dealing with such challenges by providing the necessary resources for recovery.
+CBT can assist individuals dealing with a variety of challenges by providing the resources and coping skills needed for healing and recovery.

 What is Cognitive Behavioral Therapy?